Miki0035/flutter_ride_clone/README.md

 👉 **On Boarding Screen**: visually appealing on boarding screen

-👉 **On Authentication **: This app has Firebase Authentication enabled, allowing users to securely sign in and manage their accounts using email/password, phone number, or third-party providers like Google or Facebook.
+👉 **On Authentication**: allowing users to securely sign in and manage their accounts using email/password

 👉 **Login and Sign Screen**: sign up and login screen